 Although we now have some newly discovered therapies for melanoma treatment, the promise for treating melanoma lies in clinical trials; where new agents are tried out in scientific fashion for approval.
 It is MIF’s contribution to research to help increase the enrollment of patients to melanoma clinical trials.
 One reason there is a shortage of patients in melanoma clinical trials is because of the availability of newer effective treatments.
 We have provided some general information on how clinical trials operate below, along with general questions to ask your medical team when determining if melanoma clinical trials are for you.

-Tests for toxicity & uses increasing doses to find the best dose
+Tests for toxicity and uses increasing doses to find the best dose

-Has passed the toxicity and is being tested for effectiveness
+The melanoma drug has passed the toxicity testing and is now being tested for effectiveness

-Here are some valuable questions to ask before enrolling in a trial:
+Important questions to ask before enrolling in a melanoma clinical trial:

 - What are the potential side-effects?
-Get specific details about how the drug is administered and what any relevant studies to date have shown about side-effects.
+Get specific details about how the drug is administered and what any relevant studies to date have shown about side-effects and/or response rates.

 - Will my insurance pay for this, or the pharmaceutical company?
-How about housing or travel costs are they reimbursed?
+What about scans and other screening tests, who covers that cost?
+How about housing or travel costs, are they reimbursed?

 - What happens once the trial is over?
 Will there be follow up?
 Will I be told the results of the study?

-Here are some links to search for trials.
+Here are some links to search for clinical trials: